jmenichole/TiltCheck/README.md

-TiltCheck Audit System

-A comprehensive tool for monitoring and auditing player tilt patterns in casino environments.

-Overview

-TiltCheck is designed to help casino operators identify, track, and mitigate player tilt behaviors.
-The system analyzes betting patterns, time spent at tables, and emotional indicators to provide real-time alerts and detailed reports.
+TiltCheck is designed to help identify, track, and mitigate player tilt behaviors.
+The system analyzes betting patterns, time spent at tables, and emotional indicators to provide real-time alerts.

 Features